JagJones/Trick_Generator/README.md

 ## Description:
 ```
-My project is meant to be a mobile-first, ongoing project where content is continually added to the games and tricks sections.
-(Although at this time if you add something via the contact form it doesn't get added, it's just set up so that down the line that could be made possible.)
+This is a mobile-first program, and an ongoing project where content is continually added to the games and tricks sections.
+    *(Although at this time if you add something via the contact form it doesn't get added, it's just set up so that down the line that could be made possible.)
 Clicking either button should generate a random video from it's corresponding category, and should open up in a new web pg.

 It's also meant to both look and act in a simplistic manner.